 Chr.
 Hansen is committed to being accountable to all relevant stakeholders.
 The Company has developed a set of policies and positions aligned with international conventions, treaties and standards.
 As part of this, Chr.
 Hansen continues to support the United Nations Global Compact’s ten principles in the areas of human rights, labor, the environment and anticorruption.

-Chr.
-Hansen is committed to conducting business with the highest level of integrity to ensure fair, safe and ethical business practices.
-To ensure that all relevant employees are aware of, and comply with, business integrity standards, Chr.
-Hansen runs online anticorruption training and, in 2016/17, 100% of the invited employees completed the training.
-In 2016/17, Chr.
+In 2017/18, 99% of the invited employees completed the training.
+In 2017/18, Chr.
 Hansen also made a significant effort to ensure that all employees were reminded about the Code of Conduct they are expected to observe.

 Annual Board of Directors review

 The Chairman of the Board of Directors is responsible for conducting an annual review of the Board’s performance, addressing the effectiveness of the Board, the processes supporting its work, individual members’ contributions and the Chairman’s performance.

 In 2017/18, the evaluation was conducted by the individual directors and executives anonymously completing a comprehensive online questionnaire, which was then summarized by an external consultant.